 Policies for Interpreters/Transliterator

-These policies are intended to assist the Office for Disability Services, ODS, its service providers and registered students in the orderly and efficient operation of providing Interpreting/Transliterating services.
+These policies are intended to assist Student Disability Resources, SDR, its service providers and registered students in the orderly and efficient operation of providing Interpreting/Transliterating services.

 Professional and Ethical Conduct